Analysis and identification

 Cladrastis kentukea at Kew

 Cladrastis kentukea is a medium-sized tree endemic to eastern North America.
 The hard, close-grained wood is clear yellow when first cut and was used by early American pioneers to make gunstocks and furniture.
 Although it is not common in the wild, the species is widely grown for its ornamental value.
 There are several specimens of C. kentukea growing at Kew together with two other Cladrastis species, C. sinensis and C. platycarpa.
 Most can be found in the ‘legume dell’ near to the Pavilion Restaurant.
-One specimen of C. sinensis is growing in the corner of the outside seating area of the restaurant, where visitors can enjoy a meal in the shade of a new scientific discovery, since this also contains many of the new flavonoids.
+One specimen of C. sinensis is growing in the corner of the outside seating area of the restaurant, where visitors can enjoy a meal in the shade of a new scientific discovery, since this species also contains many of the new flavonoids.

 More information: Kite, G. C., et al.(2011).
 Acylated flavonol tri- and tetraglycosides in the flavonoid metabolome of Cladrastis kentukea (Leguminosae).
 Phytochemistry 72: 372-384.